Nigel Beale

 Conversation,

 Writer.
 Interviewer.
 Biblio tourist.
+Speaker.
 Collector.

-From the Channel Islands to Canada and around the world.
+From the Channel Islands to Canada, and around the world.

-Let’s start before I was born, with two great uncles.
 Sir Arthur Herbert Church KCVO FCS was appointed the first Professor of Chemistry at the Royal Academy of Arts in 1879.
 Ten years earlier he’d discovered Turacin, a naturally occurring red pigment containing copper and several over mineral types.
 He was a leading authority in the chemistry of painting, a talented landscape painter, an expert on pottery and stones, and a renowned collector whose botanical drawings and paintings ended up in the Kew Gardens Library.
 His ceramics collection went to the British Museum.
 He was also crazy for faceted gemstones and Japanese sword guards (tsuba).
-And William Morris was a friend.
+And was friends with William Morris.

-Sir Louis Bernhardt Beale K.C.M.G., C.B.E., H.M. came to Canada at the turn of the 20th century, worked for the British Columbia government, was appointed British Trade Commissioner for Western Canada (1919-25), went to China to work as commercial counsellor in Shanghai, was knighted for his outstanding work generating business for the Empire, and later served as British Commissioner-General to the 1939 World’s Fair in New York where oversaw the escorting of the Magna Carta from the Queen Mary to the fairgrounds — first time a copy had ever been allowed out of England.
+Sir Louis Bernhardt Beale K.C.M.G., C.B.E., H.M. came to Canada at the turn of the 20th century, worked for the British Columbia government, was appointed British Trade Commissioner for Western Canada (1919-25), went to China to work as commercial counsellor in Shanghai, was knighted for his outstanding efforts generating business for the Empire, and later served as British Commissioner-General to the 1939 World’s Fair in New York where he oversaw the escorting of the Magna Carta from the Queen Mary to the fairgrounds — first time a copy had ever been allowed out of England.

 I studied Public Relations at Mount Royal University and politics at the University of Saskatchewan, then completed a Master’s degree in Public Administration at Queen’s University, Kingston.